Even a favorite 20-year-old banana bread recipe is ripe for some updates.

 It’s a recipe I remembered fondly from my days at the magazine, though my approach to it, like so many other things, has evolved over time.
-The original version calls for egg substitute; I now just use real eggs.
-I’ve taken to using ghee in place of regular butter for added richness, the chocolate I use these days is always dark, and I sub a cup of whole-wheat pastry flour for half the all-purpose flour to add a bit of fiber.
-Oh, yeah, and I can’t resist tossing in a handful of chopped walnuts.
+The original version, now 20 years old, calls for egg substitute.
+I now just use real eggs.
+When I first revisited the recipe in 2014, I used ghee in place of regular butter for added richness, the chocolate I use these days still is always dark, and I still sub a cup of whole-wheat pastry flour for half the all-purpose flour to add a bit of fiber.
+Oh, yeah, and I couldn’t resist tossing in a handful of chopped walnuts.
 (As part of the evolution of the recipe, I’m calling my version “Chocolate-Marbled Banana Bread.”)

 So a lot has changed.
 And a lot hasn’t.
 The spirit of this banana bread is the same, despite my tweaks.
 And that’s just the way a solid recipe should work.
 At the very least, it’s a reliable guideline so most readers can achieve a consistent outcome.
 Great recipes — I’m thinking of those written by the likes of Julia Child or Nigel Slater — are also works of literary expression that advance a lively, ongoing conversation.

 ¼ cup butter

 ½ teaspoon salt

 1½ cups mashed ripe banana (about 3 bananas)